18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * Type `git status` again.

-> You'll notice that `git status` shows a section for "untracked files" followed by the name of your blog post.
-Git has three stages that a file can be in: untracked, staged, or committed.
+> You'll notice that `git status` shows a new section for "untracked files" followed by the name of your blog post.
+Git has four stages that a file can be in: untracked, modified, staged, and committed.
 Untracked means git doesn't know anything about it and will not watch for your changes.
-Your post is currently untracked and we're about to move the file through all three stages to committed.
+Your post is currently untracked and we're about to move the file through all four stages until it is "committed".

 * Type in `git add _posts/2015-02-23-new-post.md` and hit enter.
 Make sure to type in your actual filename if it has a different date.

 > This moves the file from untracked to staged.
 You just told `git` to remember the changes you made to this file.
+If you make more changes, the file will be "modified" and you will need to run that command again.

 * Type `git status` again.

 > You'll see that the file is now listed under changes to be committed.

 ![Screen Shot: Git Add Post / Status](/assets/blog/github-tutorial/screenshot16.gif)

 > Well done!
 At this point, you've told Git that this file should be committed, but you haven't committed anything.
 So you could work on other things that need to be committed, or you could commit this file right now.
 We're going to commit right now.